Keli281/multipage-website-/README.md

 - Safari (last 2 versions)
 - Edge (last 2 versions)

+## Setup Instructions

+1. Clone the repository: `git clone https://github.com/Keli281/multipage-website.git`
+2. Open index.html in a web browser
+3. Alternatively, deploy to GitHub Pages for live hosting

 ## License

 This project is created for Natalie's Twilight Clothing Store.
+All rights reserved.

+---

+*This website was created as part of a web development assignment demonstrating skills in HTML5, CSS3, JavaScript, and responsive design principles.*